Charles Chauvel (filmmaker): Jedda (1955)

-In 1955 Chauvel made perhaps his best known film, Jedda.
-Jedda is a story of an Aboriginal baby girl raised by a white station owner and kept in ignorance of traditional ways, and the Aboriginal man who carries her off, even though this is a forbidden "wrong way" marriage, and brings tragedy to both of them.
+In 1955, Chauvel released Jedda, perhaps his best known film.
+Jedda is a story of an Aboriginal baby girl raised by a white station owner and kept in ignorance of traditional ways and the Aboriginal man who carries her off, even though this is a forbidden "wrong way" marriage, and brings tragedy to both of them.

-Both Jedda and Matthew involved travel to remote areas and difficult conditions for filming, and are considered Chauvel's best works.
-Jedda was the first Australian feature film made in colour, and had to be developed overseas as there were no colour processing facilities in Australia.
-For Jedda, the Chauvels sought out Aboriginal people for the lead roles, and in Robert Tudawali, playing the male lead, they found someone with great natural ability.
+Jedda was filmed on location in difficult conditions and is considered among Chauvel's best works.
+It was the first Australian feature film shot in colour, and had to be developed overseas as there were no colour processing facilities in Australia.
+For Jedda, the Chauvels sought out Aboriginal people for the lead roles; in lead actor Robert Tudawali they found someone with great natural ability.
 Both these films were made in a period when the Australian film industry had virtually collapsed, unable to compete with imported films.

 Final years and death

-After this, Chauvel turned to television, making the BBC series Walkabout which travelled to interesting locations in Australia.
+After this, Chauvel turned to television, making the ABC series Australian Walkabout (1958) which, like the radio series that preceded it, covered interesting locations in Australia, and was also played on the BBC.
 He died unexpectedly of coronary vascular disease on 11 November 1959, less than a month after Errol Flynn, whom he cast in In the Wake of the Bounty.
 According to Ken G. Hall, Chauvel had left a message asking to speak to Hall on the day he died, and left an estate worth £32,000.

 Legacy

 In honour of the contribution made to filmmaking by Elsa and Charles Chauvel, the Chauvel Award was created in 1992 to celebrate those who have made an impact on the Australian film industry.
 It is awarded annually at the Gold Coast Film Festival.

 Chauvel Cinema, an art-house cinema in the Sydney suburb of Paddington, is named after him.

 Chauvel was posthumously inducted into the Queensland Business Leaders Hall of Fame in 2013.

-In 2009 as part of the Q150 celebrations, Charles Chauvel was announced as one of the Q150 Icons of Queensland for his role as an "Influential Artists".
+In 2009 as part of the Q150 celebrations, Charles Chauvel was announced as one of the Q150 Icons of Queensland for his role as an "Influential Artist".